 Feeling down every once in a while is a normal part of life, but if these feelings last a few weeks or months, you may be dealing with something more serious.

 If you are someone you know has experienced any of the following, this program might be right for you.

-- Difficulty Sleeping
+- Difficulty sleeping

-The program staff includes a board-certified psychiatrist, licensed social workers, a registered nurse, and other professionals dedicated to the emotional well-being of the seniors in our community.
+The program staff includes a board-certified psychiatrist, licensed therapists, a registered nurse, and other professionals dedicated to the emotional well-being of the seniors in our community.

 Senior Life Solutions is located behind Excelsior Springs Hospital located at 1700 Rainbow Blvd.
 Please watch for signage.

 Founded in 2003, Psychiatric Medical Care (PMC) operates inpatient and outpatient programs located in rural communities across the country.
 Founder and Chief Medical Officer, James A. Green, M.D., a geriatric psychiatrist, was born and raised in a rural community, which today hosts a rural hospital.
 He developed PMC with the sole mission to improve the quality of life of older adults living in rural communities.
 PMC, which operates the Senior Life Solutions outpatient program and Green Oak Behavioral inpatient facilities, is one of the largest geriatric mental health management companies within rural hospitals across the United States.

 Seasonal Community Education, Provided by Excelsior Springs Hospital’s Senior Life Solutions Program:

 According to the American Foundation for Suicide Prevention (AFSP), there are an